Pezz89/QMUL_Final_Project/README.md

 The included scripts are:

 run_demo.sh
-Trains a model on the demo_dataset, optimizes for to evaluation, picks 3 features and scores performance using metrics described in the report.
+Complete run of system from start to finish: Trains a model on the demo_dataset, optimizes for to evaluation, picks 3 features and scores performance using metrics described in the report.

-score__optimized_model.sh
+run_optimized_model_demo.sh
-An optimized model generated during development has been included and will be scored on the demo dataset.
+Scoring of properly trained model: An optimized model generated during development has been included and will be scored on the demo dataset.
 Again this is purely a demonstration of correct operation, not performance.

+run_optimized_model.sh
+Scores an optimized model on the full dataset.
+Assumes the full database exists in ./PCG_Physionet_Dataset in the project directory (Not included due to size limitations).

 ./src/main.py --help
 The underlying interface used for training, optimization and scoring of models.